MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/change-sql-server-edition.md

 ## Downgrade an edition

 To downgrade the edition of SQL Server, you need to completely uninstall SQL Server, and reinstall it again with the desired edition setup media.
-You can get the setup media by deploying a SQL Server VM from the marketplace image with your desired edition, and then copying the setup media to the target SQL S
+You can get the setup media by deploying a SQL Server VM from the marketplace image with your desired edition, and then copying the setup media to the target SQL Server VM, or using the [Volume Licensing Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) if you have software assurance.

 > [!WARNING]
 > Uninstalling SQL Server might incur additional downtime.